Texas Ski & Snowboard Accident Lawyers

 Snowsport accidents and injuries can frequently be attributed to inexperience.
 An ambitious but unprepared skier may pose a risk for himself and for others by trying to do perform an unfamiliar task.
 When this happens, injuries may occur.
 Common injuries may include sprained muscles, fractured bones, or head and neck injuries.

 A ski resort is expected to properly maintain its ski lifts and other related machines.
-Resorts are also expected to have trained staff members operate these types of machines.
+Resorts are also expected to have trained staff members to operate these types of machines.
 If a lift is improperly maintained or being operated by an inexperienced and untrained staff member, the risk of injury increases dramatically.
-If you have been injured due to a broken lift or due to the negligence of a lift operator, you may be able to pursue compensation for your injuries against the ski resort.
+If you have been injured due to a broken lift or due to the negligence of a lift operator, you may be able to sue the ski resort for your injuries.

 - Knee sprains

 To learn more about common injuries from ski accidents, check out our infographic.

 HOW DOES A SKI ACCIDENT CASE WORK?